thecoreyford/Exploring-Reflection-and-Engagment-with-an-AI-based-CST/README.md

 This file contains all the R code used to run the statistical analysis in the user study.

 ### Questionnaire_Data.xlsx
-The collected questionnaire data from the user study cleaned and sorted, both prior to the development of RiCEv2 and after.
+The collected questionnaire data from the user study cleaned and sorted.

 ### Questionnaire_Items.pdf
 The complete set of items asked to participants in the questionnaire.

 ### wAIve_Tutorial.mp4
-The video tutorial given to train participants how to use wAIve before their main music composition task.
+The video tutorial given to train participants on how to use wAIve before their main music composition task.

 ## wAIve
 This folder is a git submodule.
 It contains the development code for the wAIve interface.
 Visit the repository [at this link](https://github.com/thecoreyford/wAIve) to inspect the different branches, where there is a branch for each design iteration.